Welcome to the February 2013 Authentic Parenting Blog Carnival: Honesty

 Living in rural México has presented me with parenting challenges that I never expected.
 I imagined that our nuclear family would remain the same, regardless of where we lived or who we lived around.
 Boy, was I in for an awakening!

-The first six months after we arrived, my son stayed with me at the house and we continued our pre-school home-schooling agenda.
-But as time passed, we realized that in order for him to adapt successfully to our new community, he would need knowledge and skills about the language and culture that I, as an foreigner, would not be able to provide him.
+The first six months after we arrived, my son stayed with me at the house, and we continued our pre-school homeschooling agenda.
+But as time passed, we realized that in order for him to adapt successfully to our new community, he would need knowledge and skills about the language and culture that I, as a foreigner, would not be able to provide him.

 Well, in 5 years of public school, my son still hasn’t quite succeeded in getting a 10 (A) in Cívica y Etica (Mexican moral values).
 For any other Mexican kid, it’s the easiest subject to pass.
 With his language and mannerisms, most of his classmates are unaware that his mother is not Mexican.
 However, it seems that our family does things just a bit different from the cultural norm and so my son is unable to choose the ‘correct’ answer from a list of possible answers because he looks at things from two perspectives.